“Those who wish to study the splendour of the European Male in his original state must travel far and wide to see him.”

 redskins: Insult and Brand (2016) explores the problematic branding of sports teams such as the titular National Football League (NFL) team from Washington, and how these logos, epithets, imagery, and specifically, a single word can influence and damage a marginalized population.
 On July 13, 2020, after a review taken in the light of the racial upheaval in the United States following the murder of George Floyd by police officers in Minneapolis, Minnesota and other victims of systemic violence, the owner of the team decided to retire the derogatory name after many years of controversy and public outcry (“Statement”).
 The Edmonton team of the Canadian Football League (CFL) has similarly indicated that, after an internal discussion, the team will also change their name.
 Not only sports mascots, but the Western film genre, advertising, and marketing are examples of the use and function of the “Indian” in North American culture.
 The diffuseness of these tropes exposes the racist blind spot that allows for the “Dead Indian” to be both present and absent in contemporary North American life.

 This tension continues to generate controversy.
-In a recent plenary at the Society of Historians of the Early American Republic (SHEAR), Daniel Feller argued that Andrew Jackson’s legacy in regards to the Indian Removal Act (1830) and other acts of genocide, was not “as bad” as we think (@historianess).
-Such a statement attempts to “whitewash” historical fact and situate Indigenous peoples in the past, without an active presence.
-In relation to the art and art history of the American West, painters, sculptors, and photographers of the late-19th and early-20th century rushed to preserve the last remnants of the “dying” Indigenous cultures, a trope that that situates Indigenous peoples in the role of victim.
+A plenary given at the Society for Historians of the Early American Republic (SHEAR) erupted into a twitter debate when Rebecca Goetz represented Daniel Feller as arguing that Andrew Jackson’s legacy in regard to the Indian Removal Act (1830) and other acts of genocide, was not “as bad” as we think (Goetz).4 In relation to the art and art history of the American West, painters, sculptors, and photographers of the late-19th and early-20th century rushed to preserve the last remnants of the “dying” Indigenous cultures, a trope that that situates Indigenous peoples in the role of victim.
 Edward Curtis’s photographs are a prominent and visual representation of this process.
 Typically dressed in traditional clothing and often posing for pictures in studios, the Indigenous people who sat for his photographs were consistently depicted as the cultural archetype of the “Dead Indian,” the defeated warrior riding his tired horse west as articulated in James Earle Frasier’s sculpture End of the Trail (1918).
 Originally understood to be a tribute to Indigenous peoples, the works of both Curtis and Frasier have contributed directly to the ahistorical image of North American Indigenous cultures.
 These images clearly situate Indigenous peoples as relics of the past, and settler culture made a point of “celebrating” Indigenous society at the very moment when it was seen to have been effaced.

 Monkman and the Postindian